GoogleContainerTools/jib-extensions/README.md

 This repository contains extensions to the [Jib](https://github.com/GoogleContainerTools/jib) Maven and Gradle build plugins.

+The Jib Extension Framework enables anyone to easily extend and tailor the Jib plugins behavior to their liking.
 Jib extensions are supported from Jib Maven 2.3.0 and Jib Gradle 2.4.0.

 - [1st-party extensions](first-party): extensions developed and maintained by the Jib team
 - [3rd-party extensions](third-party): links to externally developed extensions